thedanmaor/mongo-infra-docker-security-addon/ADDON-README.md

    * Select EKO version `1.30.0` & Ops Manager version `8.0.2`.
 4. Run `bash extras.sh` and choose the option `Deploy-Sample` (This process takes ~10 mins).

-### After you have a running cluster with OM, AppDB & the sample replica set
+### After you have a running cluster with OM, AppDB & the sample replica set:
 5. Clone **this** repo into the `mongo-infra-minikube/MEKO-opsmanager directory` using these commands:
 ```
 git clone https://github.com/thedanmaor/mongo-infra-docker-security-addon.git